tychonievich/cs3330-s2022/markdown/bomb.md

     :   set a breakpoint at the specified memory address (0x...).

     `(gdb) b function_name.`
-    :   set a breakpoint at the beginning of the specificed function.
+    :   set a breakpoint at the beginning of the specified function.

     `(gdb) nexti`
     :   step forward by one instruction, skipping any called function.